telerik/ajax-docs/api/server/Telerik.Web.UI/RadPageView.md

 #### Remarks
 Use the Selected property to select a RadPageView object.
 There can be only one selected
             	RadPageView at a time within a RadMultiPage control.

-###  Index `Int32`

-Gets the zero-based index of the current RadPageView object.

-###  DefaultButton `String`

-Gets or sets the identifier for the default button that is contained in the RadPageView control.

-#### Remarks
-Use the DefaultButton property to indicate which button gets clicked when the RadPageView control has focus and the user presses the ENTER key.

-###  ContentUrl `String`

-Specifies the URL that will originally be loaded in the
-            RadPageView (can be changed on the client).